fspah/AI-Attorney/README.md

 # AI-Attorney

 Insert a link of a PDF document (optional), ask a legal question and provide a location which your question is related to.
 The program will create a great prompt and return you an excellent response.
-If you provide a document, the AI will search and query that document, if not it will guery the OpenAI database.
+If you provide a document, the AI will search and query that document, if not it will query the OpenAI database.

 GETTING STARTED